‘National Enquirer’ Theme Park Shows Princess Diana’s Death On Animated Video

 The National Enquirer has launched a new theme park where a chief display is a computerized model of the death of Princess Diana that the creator claims isn’t in poor taste.
 Just down the road from Dollywood in Pigeon Forge, Tennessee, National Enquirer Live! is the newest attraction in the Smoky Mountains.

-The Daily Beast says that the amusement park creator, Robin Turner who uses the princess’ 1997 car crash death as a prominent theme insists that the display which opens on Friday, is informational.
+The Daily Beast says that the amusement park’s creator, Robin Turner, who uses the princess’ 1997 car crash death as a prominent theme insists that the display which opens on Friday, is informational.

-“It’s a 3D computer model, and you’re looking down on what looks just like Paris, but it’s three-dimensional.”
+“It’s a 3D computer model, and you’re looking down on what looks just like Paris, but it’s three-dimensional,” Turner said.

 While much of the information included is based on the facts of the tragedy, other factors are based on the theories of The National Enquirer.

 “It’s projected, and you see the buildings and everything in a 3D presentation.
-And it shows the pathway as she left the Ritz hotel, and the paparazzi chasing her, and the bang-flash that we think blinded the driver—and how it happened.”
+And it shows the pathway as she left the Ritz hotel, and the paparazzi chasing her, and the bang-flash that we think blinded the driver — and how it happened.”

 Turner, who is a principal investor in the venture, insists that the story of Princess Diana’s death will be handled sensitively and tastefully for the visiting audience who will shell out $24.99 per adult, and $18.99 for each child to walk through the park which also features photos of Elvis Presley in his coffin.